 Register a channel.
 A registered nick is required.

-/msg chanserv register #channel password "Description of Channel"Add a user to access using the XOP system - VOP, HOP, AOP, SOP - Replace XOP with one of these
+/msg chanserv register #channel "Description of Channel"Add a user to access using the XOP system - VOP, HOP, AOP, SOP - Replace XOP with one of these

 /msg chanserv xop #channel add nickShow users an entry message.